Everything You Need To Know About Creating A Dog-Friendly Office

 • Distractions: Your employees should still be doing their job and not spending their entire day with their best friend.
 So, you should create a policy around cutting distractions and making sure your employees still do their jobs.

-• Pet insurance and liability insurance may be required by pet owner so is something to investigate if considering adopting a dog-friendly workplace.
+• Insurance: Pet insurance and liability insurance may be required by pet owner so is something to investigate if considering adopting a dog-friendly workplace.

 Draft up this written dog policy document that everyone who brings in a dog must read and sign.
 This sets expectations for the dog owners as well as creates a standardized set of guidelines that everyone (human and canine) must abide by.